Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Material/Red Voice.md

 ### 1 At the start
 Seven continents surfaced, when zero should have been enough.
 And organisms that ought to swim, have, over the eons, walked onto land.
-### 2 When narrator remembers his studies and professor
-There is much more water on earth than previously thought.
-The known oceans of the world make up one fourth.
-The rest lies below them.

 ### 3 When Narrator sees Professor's Note for him
 There is a place where bones do not fossilize.
 Where flesh does not decay.